mixterj/c4l16_ld_python/README.md

 3) Run the script using these parameters.

-    c4l16
+    parsegraph

 4) You can override the default settings by inlcuding these parameters

-    c4l16 -u <URI to be loaded and parsed> -p <predicates to query for>
+    parsegraph -u <URI to be loaded and parsed> -p <predicates to query for>

 5) The acceptable predicates are